LLNL/MPIDiff/README.md

 <!--
 ######################################################################################
-# Copyright 2019-2020 Lawrence Livermore National Security, LLC and other CARE developers.
+# Copyright 2019-2024 Lawrence Livermore National Security, LLC and other MPIDiff developers.
 # See the top-level LICENSE file for details.
 #
 # SPDX-License-Identifier: BSD-3-Clause